I used Agile & Scrum to build my own app — Nutrify AI is FREE for all my students today! Try it on iOS →

 Why Agile Transformation Projects Fail?

 The road to Agile success is riddled with challenges that can lead to failure.
-There are many reasons for Agile trasnformation projects to fail in the real world.
+There are many reasons for Agile transformation projects to fail in the real world.
 We have captured 13 reasons on why Agile Transformation projects fail.
 Here is the list of the reasons:

 1. Misunderstanding Agile